 Mobile (moh-BEEL, .mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}French: [mbil] ) is a city and the county seat of Mobile County, Alabama, United States.
 The population was 187,041 at the 2020 census.
-After a successful vote to annex areas west of the city limits in July 2023, Mobile's population increased to 204,689 residents, making it the fourth-most populous city in Alabama, after Montgomery, Birmingham, and Huntsville.
-Mobile is the principal municipality of the Mobile metropolitan area, a region of 430,197 residents composed of Mobile and Washington counties; it is the third-largest metropolitan area in the state after Birmingham and Huntsville.
+After a successful vote to annex areas west of the city limits in July 2023, Mobile's population increased to 204,689 residents, making it the second-most populous city in Alabama.
+Mobile is the principal municipality of the Mobile metropolitan area.

 Considered one of the Gulf Coast's cultural centers, Mobile has several art museums, a symphony orchestra, professional opera, professional ballet company, and a large concentration of historic architecture.
 Mobile is known for having the oldest organized Carnival or Mardi Gras celebrations in the United States.
 Alabama's French Creole population celebrated this festival from the first decade of the 18th century.
 Beginning in 1830, Mobile was host to the first formally organized Carnival mystic society to celebrate with a parade in the United States.
 (New Orleans, such a group is called a krewe.)

-The city gained its name from the Mobile tribe that the French colonists encountered living in the area of Mobile Bay.
-Although it is debated by Alabama historians, they may have been descendants of the Native American tribe whose small fortress town, Mabila, was used to conceal several thousand native warriors before an attack in 1540 on the expedition of Spanish explorer Hernando de Soto.
+The city gained its name from the Mobile tribe that the French colonists encountered living around Mobile Bay.
+Although it is debated by Alabama historians, they may have been descendants of the Native American tribe from the small fortress town, Mabila, in central Alabama.
+The Mobile tribe became allies with the French colonists and suggested the location for the original town of Mobile and a river fort.
 About seven years after the founding of the French Mobile settlement, the Mobile tribe, along with the Tohom, gained permission from the colonists to settle near the fort.

 The capital of La Louisiane was moved in 1720 to Biloxi, leaving Mobile to serve as a regional military and trading center.
 In 1723 the construction of a new brick fort with a stone foundation began and it was renamed Fort Cond in honor of Louis Henri, Duke of Bourbon.

-In 1763, the Treaty of Paris was signed, ending the Seven Years' War, which Britain won, defeating France.
-By this treaty, France ceded its territories east of the Mississippi River to Britain.
-This area was made a part of the expanded British West Florida colony.
+In 1763, Britain defeated France in the Seven Years' War.
+The Treaty of Paris ceded French territories east of the Mississippi River to Britain, including Mobile.
+The city became part of the expanded British West Florida colony.
 The British changed the name of Fort Cond to Fort Charlotte, after Queen Charlotte.

-The British were eager not to lose any useful inhabitants and promised religious tolerance to the French colonists; ultimately 112 French colonists remained in Mobile.
+The British promised religious tolerance to the French colonists, and 112 French colonists remained in Mobile.
 The first permanent Jewish settlers came to Mobile in 1763 as a result of the new British rule and religious tolerance.
 Jews had not been allowed to officially reside in colonial French Louisiana due to the Code Noir, a decree passed by France's King Louis XIV in 1685 that forbade the exercise of any religion other than Roman Catholicism, and ordered all Jews out of France's colonies.
-Most of these colonial-era Jews in Mobile were merchants and traders from Sephardic Jewish communities in Savannah, Georgia and Charleston, South Carolina; they added to the commercial development of Mobile.
-In 1766 the total population was estimated to be 860, though the town's borders were smaller than during the French colonial period.
+Most of these colonial-era Jews in Mobile were merchants and traders from Sephardic Jewish communities in Savannah, Georgia and Charleston, South Carolina.
+By 1766, the town's population was estimated to be 860 people, although the borders were smaller than during the French colonial period.
 During the American Revolutionary War, West Florida and Mobile became a refuge for loyalists fleeing the other colonies.

-While the British were dealing with their rebellious colonists along the Atlantic coast, the Spanish entered the war in 1779 as an ally of France.
-They took the opportunity to order Bernardo de Galvez, Governor of Louisiana, on an expedition east to retake West Florida.
+While the British were fighting rebellious colonists along the Atlantic coast, the Spanish entered the war in 1779.
+Bernardo de Galvez,the Spanish Governor of Louisiana, led an expedition to retake West Florida.
 He captured Mobile during the Battle of Fort Charlotte in 1780, as part of this campaign.
 The Spanish wished to eliminate any British threat to their Louisiana colony west of the Mississippi River, which they had received from France in the 1763 Treaty of Paris.
 Their actions were condoned by the revolting American colonies, partially evidenced by the presence of Oliver Pollack, representative of the American Continental Congress.
 Due to strong trade ties, many residents of Mobile and West Florida remained loyal to the British Crown.
 The Spanish renamed the fort as Fortaleza Carlota, and held Mobile as a part of Spanish West Florida until 1813, when it was seized by United States General James Wilkinson during the War of 1812.

-By the time Mobile was included in the Mississippi Territory in 1813, the population had dwindled to roughly 300 people.
-The city was included in the Alabama Territory in 1817, after Mississippi gained statehood.
-Alabama was granted statehood in 1819; Mobile's population had increased to 809 by that time.
+When Mobile was included in the Mississippi Territory in 1813, the population had dwindled to roughly 300 people.
+The territory was split in 1817, and the western half joined the union as the state of Mississippi.
+The eastern half, including the Mobile Bay area, became the Alabama Territory for two before being admitted to the union as the state of Alabama.
+Mobile's population had increased to 809 by that time.

 Mobile was well situated for trade, as its location tied it to a river system that served as the principal navigational access for most of Alabama and a large part of Mississippi.
 River transportation was aided by the introduction of steamboats in the early decades of the 19th century.
 By 1822, the city's population had risen to 2,800.